Exosomes in Regenerative Medicine

 Contains growth factors NGF, SCF and VEGF for wound healing, growth and repair of skin; cartilage growth, repair and healing

-Product rich in Collagen, Hyaluronic Acid, stem cell growth factors/proteins and complex amino acids
+- Product rich in Collagen, Hyaluronic Acid, regenerative cell growth factors/proteins and complex amino acids

 High volume of Chondroitin Sulfate

-Stem Cell Factor – transmembrane soluble protein that aids in activating your own stem cells which aids in wound healing
+- Regenerative Cell Factor – transmembrane soluble protein that aids in activating your own regenerative cells which aids in wound healing

 Nerve Growth Factor- a polypeptide that in addition to its effects on nerve cells, it plays a role in tissue repair and that it can accelerate wound healing